Careers360 Logo

 UCEED 2025 Exam Analysis: Check Complete Question Paper Review

-UCEED 2025 was conducted on January 19, 2025 by Indian Institute of Technology (IIT) Bombay.
+UCEED 2026 will be held on January 18, 2026.
+Post conclusion of UCEED 2026 exam, candidates can check the overall exam analysis on the same page.
+Earlier, UCEED 2025 was conducted on January 19, 2025 by Indian Institute of Technology (IIT) Bombay.
 The UCEED 2025 exams analysis is given below in this article.
-This analysis will address aspects like the level of difficulty of the exam, how many attempts would be considered good, the aim topics of the exam on a sectional basis.
-IIT Bombay has announced the cutoff marks for UCEED 2025 for round 1 on April, 22, 2025 at http://www.uceed.iitb.ac.in/2025/.
-On February 6, 2025, the Indian Institute of Technology, Bombay published the Part-A UCEED exam cutoff 2025 at ceed.iitb.ac.in.
+This analysis will address aspects like the level of difficulty of the UCEED entrance exam, how many attempts would be considered good, the aim topics of the exam on a sectional basis.
+IIT Bombay announced the cutoff marks for UCEED 2025 at uceed.iitb.ac.in.
 Students can refer to this UCEED 2025 Question Paper with solutions for in depth understanding.
-The UCEED 2025 results will be declared on March 7th, 2025, on the official website: www.uceed.iitb.ac.in.
+The exam analysis will also help develop a preparation strategy for the upcoming UCEED 2026 to be held on January 18, 2026.

 This Story also Contains